ScaledMarkets/dabl/README.md

 To create the compiler, run the makefile in the root directory.
 The output of the build is a JAR file, `dabl.jar`, which can be included in any Java project.
 (See "Binary Download" below.)
-For an example of embedding the compiler in another project, see [TBD]().

 When the compiler processes a DABL source file, the output of the compiler is a Java object model.
 The object model is defined